mamonu/bumblebee/README.md

 How to install those prerequisite packages if you need to?

+the spellcheck submodule uses the enchant system library.If this library is not there then pyenchant will not work.

+on an Ubuntu / Debian system that means that you should run on your bash shell:   `sudo apt-get install enchant` on a RedHat / CentOS / CDH system that means you should run on your bash shell:   `sudo yum install enchant`

-go to main directory and run
+after that the fastest way to make sure you have everything would be go to main directory and run

 ```
 pip install -r requirements.txt
 python -m nltk.downloader vader_lexicon stopwords wordnet brown_tei gutenberg punkt popular
 ```

-after downloading these packages and their assorted material (in the case of NLTK) everything should run smoothly
+after downloading these packages and their assorted material (in the case of NLTK) everything should run smoothly.
+If not please open an issue here on this repo.